We are converting the A465 from Dowlais Top to Hirwaun to 2 lanes in each direction.

-- moving utilities including: water, gas, electricity, telecoms, drainage at locations along the route
+- moving utilities, including water, gas, electricity, telecoms, drainage

-- environmental works including: planting of 1,200 trees to create new woodland near Crematorium road,
+- planting 1,200 trees to create new woodland near Crematorium Road

-- planting of Devil’s Bit Scabious to encourage the conservation of Butterflies, known as Marsh fritillary
+- planting devil’s bit scabious to encourage the conservation of marsh fritillary butterflies

-- installed temporary roundabouts at Dowlais to provide space for building 2 overbridges
+- installing temporary roundabouts at Dowlais to provide space for building 2 overbridges

 - building the slip road retaining wall at Prince Charles junction

-- started work to strengthen and widen Taf Fechan viaduct
+- starting work to strengthen and widen Taf Fechan viaduct

-- installed a temporary footbridge at Cefn Coed
+- installing a temporary footbridge at Cefn Coed

 - piling on the south and north side of the A465 at Cefn Coed to widen the cutting for the new dual carriageway

-- piling at High street bridge at Cefn Coed before demolition of existing bridge and construction of the replacement bridge
+- completing piling at High Street bridge at Cefn Coed

-- constructed piers to support the new bridge at Taf Fawr
+- building piers to support the new bridge at Taf Fawr

 - improvements at junction with A470 and Upper High Street

-- piers to support the new viaduct that will run adjacent to the existing viaduct at Nant Hir 176
+- building the new viaduct at Nant Hir

 - temporary A465 introduced between Hirwaun (Trewaun) and tramway ahead of excavation works for the new carriageway

-- realigned traffic at Rhigos to allow for construction of new junction
+- realigning traffic at Rhigos to allow for construction of new junction

 We are working on: